LudaFuxPlaybuzz/PlaybuzzSDK/README.md

 ## Usage

 1) Drag a **UIView** into **UIScrollView** in your view controller.
-Then in the Custom Class section in the top-right corner, select the custom class **PlaybuzzQuiz** as the Class for this view (make sure the module is **PlaybuzzSDK**)
+Then in the Custom Class section in the top-right corner, select the custom class **PlaybuzzView** as the Class for this view (make sure the module is **PlaybuzzSDK**)

 ![view](http://i66.tinypic.com/20rskl3.png)

 2) Add constraints on the PlaybuzzSDK so it would properly fit your views

-3) Adding a reference to your PlaybuzzQuiz in code
+3) Adding a reference to your PlaybuzzView in code

 ![referance](http://i66.tinypic.com/elbp8z.png)
 ![referance](http://i68.tinypic.com/210mwc5.png)

-4) To resolve a compilation error, add **import PlaybuzzSDK** to ViewController.swift so the compiler knows that PlaybuzzQuiz is a valid class.
+4) To resolve a compilation error, add **import PlaybuzzSDK** to ViewController.swift so the compiler knows that PlaybuzzView is a valid class.

-5) Adding a reference to playbuzzQuiz height constaraint
+5) Adding a reference to playbuzzView height constaraint

 ![height](http://i68.tinypic.com/211jwhz.png)
 ![height](http://i63.tinypic.com/jigmsl.png)